 Where Should you Travel to in The Balkans?

-As we have already seen the Balkans is made of up of a number of countries but one of the most tourist-friendly places happens to be Croatia.
-You can get a great deal here if you’re looking to travel to this part of the world which is open for business.
+As we have already seen the Balkans is made of up of a number of countries but one of the most tourist-friendly places happens to be Croatia and Split in particular and the day trips you can do from Split is one of the highlights of the region..

 If you plan to see as much of the Balkans as you can then you may want to consider heading to Macedonia, specifically to see it’s capital city Skopje before travelling onto Lake Ohrid.